 While there is really nothing wrong with serving them up whole, I’ve found that when you are making wings, most people usually prefer to see them in smaller sections.

 I don’t know about you, but I think wings are a must for all game day gatherings or party appetizer spreads.
 There’s just something special about a juicy piece of chicken that’s tender on the inside, and crispy on the outside.
 They’re totally addictive, and you can change them up however you want.

-They can be baked, grilled, or even fried.
+They can be baked, grilled, fried, or even pressure cooked.
 Not to mention, there are so many sauces and spice mixtures that work with them.

 No matter how you plan to prepare them, whether you bought them whole intentionally or maybe picked up a package of the whole variety at the store by accident, the first thing you need to know is how to break down a whole chicken wing.

 Why break down whole ones yourself instead of buying them already broken down?